-- 1. Master's degree - 2.
-Valid Texas teacher certificate, special education certificate, or vocational certificate, which requires a bachelor's degree. - 3.
-Two years of acceptable classroom teaching experience. - 4.
-Completion of an approved university program.
+- A. Bachelor's degree - B. Valid Texas teacher certificate, special education certificate, or vocational certificate which requires a bachelor's degree - C. Two years of acceptable classroom teaching experience - D. At least twelve (12) semester credit hours of graduate work in the common administrative core required for the Professional Administrator Certificate - E. Admission to the professional administrator program of the college or university recommending the applicant - F. No ExCET test required